 Live interview with ESNE TV to discuss the significance of Pope Francis' visit to Chile and Peru in January 2018.

 Early Latin America

-History of the Americas, from the pre-Colombian era and European arrival through Spanish and Portuguese rule and Independence.
-Topics include: Aztec and Inka empires, Indigenous versions of conquest, race relations, women and gender, Trans-Atlantic slave trade, African diaspora, Asian trade, silver mining, Catholic Church, missions, Indigenous communities and uprisings, and Independence.
+History of the Americas, from the zenith of Aztec influence to the dawn of Latin American independence.
+Topics include: Aztec and Inka empires, Indigenous language histories, race relations, women and gender, Trans-Atlantic slave trade, African diaspora, Asian trade, silver mining, Catholic Church, missions, Indigenous communities and uprisings, and Independence.

 Modern Latin America

 History of the Americas, from Independence to the present.
-Topics include: Independence, slavery and abolition, nation-building, US-Latin American relations, liberalism and modernization, neoliberalism and free trade, Indigenous communities, race relations, women and gender, Cold War, state tyranny and civil wars, the pink tide, and displacement/migration of populations.
+Topics include: Independence, slavery and abolition, nation-building, US-Latin American relations, liberalism and modernization, neoliberalism and free trade, Indigenous communities, race relations, women and gender, Cold War, state tyranny and civil wars, the pink tide, organized crime and drug cartels, impunity, and displacement/migration of populations.

-Advanced history course focused on the Mexican Revolution of 1910, the Cuban Revolution of 1959, Cold War Latin America, and 20th-21st century films.
+Advanced history course focused on the Mexican Revolution of 1910, the Cuban Revolution of 1959, Cold War Latin America, and twentieth and twenty-first century films.